raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 TCP RST (or equivalent for other protocols).
 However, the likely behaviour of the client may be simply to reconnect immediately, putting more burden on the server.
-Therefore, a server SHOULD instead choose to shed client load by sending a Terminate Session message, as described above.
+Therefore, a server SHOULD instead choose to shed client load by sending a Retry Delay message, as described above.
 Upon reception of the Termination TLV the client is expected to close the session, and if it does not then the server will abort the session five seconds later.